btahir/aipi/README.md

 You can adjust parameters like temperature for desired outputs.

-To add your functions, just update functionDefinitions in functions.ts.
+To add your functions, just update aiFunctionDefinitions or normalFunctionDefinitions in functions.ts.

 Example